 The word Khepra, meaning beetle, was one of the most powerful symbols in ancient Egypt.
 This was regarded as a symbol of perfection, as it is both male and female: you don't need a pair to breed.
 Khepra symbolises God, and was said to push the sun as easily as if it were a giant ball of dung.
 The beetle is associated with the idea of resurrection, and can often be seen on pieces of jewelry found in Egyptian tombs, symbolising a long and happy life.

 The modern city of Luxor stands on the western shore of the Nile River.
 Like any important Egyptian city, many of the most popular Luxor attractions are the oldest things in the city.
-You'll find here the ruins of temples dedicated to the god Amun, and see a taste of Ancient Egypt.
+You'll find here the ruins of temples dedicated to the god Amun and get a taste of ancient Egypt.

 Luxor Temple, one of the major attractions in Luxor, was built by the Pharaohs Amenhotep III and Ramses II.
 It is 260 meters long and has several shrines, a large patio, an atrium, a birth chamber and a processional colonnade.
 It also contains a mosque that is still in operation today, showing how the stuff to do in Luxor mixes the ancient with the more modern.

-An avenue flanked by sphinxes connects the temple of Luxor with the Temple of Karnak, the largest complex of ancient Egyptian religious architecture, and one of the most essential things to do in Luxor.
-Do not miss their great hypostyle hall: 102 meters wide, 53 meters deep and with 134 columns of 23 meters.
+An avenue flanked by sphinxes connects the Temple of Luxor with the Temple of Karnak, the largest complex of ancient Egyptian architecture and one of the most essential things to do in Luxor.
+Do not miss their great hypostyle hall: 102 meters wide, 53 meters deep and with 134 columns, each 23 meters tall.